Tortuguero is the epitome of what you imagine Costa Rica to be like.

 You can rent the kayaks for the whole day for $8 per person.
 You could go out in the morning, paddle back for lunch and then head out again in the afternoon.

 If you would like to join a tour to go kayaking, then you can book with Tortuguero 7 Hostel Tours for $40.
 All you need to do is send them a message on Whatsapp +50688316401.

 New to Tortuguero?
-Check out this compact Tortuguero guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Tortuguero!
+Check out this compact Tortuguero guide to find the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Tortuguero!

 #5 Go hiking in Tortuguero National Park